tersesystems/echopraxia/README.md

 ### Logstash API

-First, import the `logstash` package and the `core` package.
+First, import the `logstash` package.
 This gets you access to the `CoreLoggerFactory` and  `CoreLogger`, which can be cast to `LogstashCoreLogger`:

 ```java
 import com.tersesystems.echopraxia.logstash.*;